-Given its general and assumption-free character, the "mere exposure" account may also extend to groupbased forms of trust.
-However, the link between ethnic diversity and these forms of trust has-presumably due to conceptual proximity to group-based attitudes more generally-been explained with reference to theories of group threat and realistic conflict (sometimes labelled "conflict theory" in work on trust).
-Beyond mere exposure to ethnic out-groups, these theories underline group competition-typically over material interests, but potentially also over symbolic ones-as the driving mechanism (Blalock 1967; Blumer 1958).
+Given its general and assumption-free character, the "mere exposure" account may also extend to group-based forms of trust.
+However, the link between ethnic diversity and these forms of trust has-presumably due to conceptual proximity to group-based attitudes more generally-been explained with reference to theories of group threat and realistic conflict (sometimes labeled "conflict theory" in work on trust).
+Beyond mere exposure to ethnic out-groups, these theories emphasize group competition-typically over material interests, but potentially also over symbolic ones-as the driving mechanism (Blumer 1958, Blalock 1967).
 In its weaker variant, this account posits that group competition lowers out-group trust as a manifestation of out-group hostility.
 Stronger versions of this account additionally predict that in-group trust also increases as a function of being surrounded by more ethnic out-groups, thus implying an inverse relationship between trust in ethnic out- and in-groups (Brewer & Miller 1984).
-While the connection to out-group trust-and potentially also in-group trust-is obvious, group threat accounts less straightforwardly apply to generalized social trust and trust in neighbors, which are evaluations of aggregates of people without a specific ethnic group component (Dinesen et al. 2019a).
+While the connection to out-group trust-and potentially also in-group trust-is obvious, group threat accounts apply less straightforwardly to generalized social trust and trust in neighbors, which are evaluations of aggregates of people without a specific ethnic group component (Dinesen et al. 2019a).

-In his much discussed "constrict theory", Putnam (2007) presented an account explaining why ethnic diversity may erode social trust, independent of the specific target.
+In his much discussed "constrict theory," Putnam (2007) presents an argument for why ethnic diversity may erode social trust, independent of the specific target.
 This is premised on the idea that ethnic diversity leads to social isolation.
 That is-using Putnam's famous metaphor-people "hunker down" in more ethnically diverse areas.
-Because ethnic diversity is expected to induce such general anomie, this mechanism predicts that ethnic diversity lowers social trust of all types, including both out- and in-group trust.
-As such, it is the most daring and wide-ranging account suggested to link ethnic diversity and social trust.
+Because ethnic diversity is expected to induce such general anomie, this mechanism predicts that ethnic diversity lowers all forms of social trust, including both out- and in-group trust.
+As such, constrict theory is the most daring and wideranging account suggested to link ethnic diversity and social trust.